iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ### **WORK IN PROGRESS**

+* (xXBJXx) Reworked the VIS 2 widget: it follows the VIS 2 theme with an optional accent color, lays itself out by its own width, fills all state attributes from the selected instance, detects rooms automatically, takes suction levels and status texts from the adapter states, confirms resets in a dialog, and has a configurable history length
+* (xXBJXx) VIS 1 widget: respect the configured widget size instead of forcing 1280x800 and label the map image correctly
 * (xXBJXx) Upgraded the Admin configuration and the VIS 2 widget to React 19, MUI 9, and `@iobroker/gui-components` 10 so the widget keeps working with upcoming VIS 2 releases while staying compatible with the current VIS 2
 * (xXBJXx) Updated `qs` to 6.16 and the VIS 2 type definitions and Module Federation tooling to their current versions